 - correcting or querying general information that should be checked for accuracy

-Note that “copy editing” is often loosely used to include stylistic editing, structural editing, fact-checking, or proofreading.
-Editors Canada uses it only as defined above.
+Copy editing is often loosely used to include stylistic or structural editing, fact-checking, or proofreading.
+Editors Canada and I only use it as defined here.

 Examining material after layout or in its final format to correct errors in textual and visual elements.
 The material may be read in isolation or against a previous version.
-Note that proofreading is checking a work after editing; it is not a substitute for editing.
+Note that proofreading is checking a work after editing; it is not a substitute.
 It includes checking for:

 - adherence to design